fibbs/egw2fbox/README.md

 only.
 Hence, client side changes are not reported back to eGroupware and the client address books should be configured to be readonly as much as possible.

-Further, eGroupware had build-in functionality called _lazy update_ to reduce write cycles as much as possible.
+Further, `egw2fbox.pl` had build-in functionality called _lazy update_ to reduce write cycles as much as possible.
 This reduces CPU time but - more important - also reduces the need for uploading data to clients where continuous writing would have disadvantages.
 One example the FritzBox address book that stores the addresses in flash memory.
 Flash memory has a limited amount of possible writes.